FEC-CLL/FEC/README.md

 ## Authors and Contributors

-FEC was created by the CLL team at Fullstack Academy.
+FEC was created by the CLL team at Hack Reactor.
 The team members are:

 - [Frank Mirando](https://github.com/fmirando)
 - [Aleksandr Gordin](https://github.com/SashaGordin)